Scale your deployment: Splunk components

 All components are variations of the full Splunk instance, with certain features either enabled or disabled, except for the universal forwarder, which is its own executable.

-In a single-machine deployment consisting of just one Splunk instance, the Splunk indexer also handles data input and search requests.
-For mid-to-enterprise scale needs, on the other hand, indexing is split out from the data input function and sometimes from the search function as well.
-In these larger, distributed deployments, the Splunk indexer might reside on its own machine and handle only indexing (usually along with parsing).
-In that case, other Splunk components take over the non-indexing/parsing roles.
+For larger-scale needs, indexing is split out from the data input function and sometimes from the search management function as well.
+In these larger, distributed deployments, the Splunk indexer might reside on its own machine and handle only indexing (usually along with parsing), along with searching of its indexed data.
+In those cases, other Splunk components take over the non-indexing/searching roles.
+Forwarders consume the data, indexers index and search the data, and search heads coordinate searches across the set of indexers.

-For information on indexers, see the Admin manual, starting with the topic "What's a Splunk index?".
+For information on indexers, see the Managing Indexers and Clusters manual, starting with the topic "About indexes and indexers".

 One role that's typically split off from the indexer is the data input function.
 For instance, you might have a group of Windows and Linux machines generating data that needs to go to a central Splunk indexer for consolidation.
 Usually the best way to do this is to install a lightweight instance of Splunk, known as a forwarder, on each of the data-generating machines.
 These forwarders manage the data input and send the resulting data streams across the network to a Splunk indexer, which resides on its own machine.
 There are two types of forwarders: